 College life can be a stressful journey.
-Many people including faculty, parents, and society often idealize college life to look like the time when one has few responsibilities or worries.
+Many people including faculty, parents, and society often idealize college life to look like a time when one has few responsibilities or worries.
 Some may even argue that students who have secured places in colleges are more advantaged than those who didn’t join college.
 While this could be true to some extent, it shouldn’t diminish the challenges present in a college setting.
 Students have a lot to go through and the process is usually stressful and frustrating.

 According to the 2015 National College Health Assessment report (survey conducted by America College Health Association) 85% of the students, at some point in their college life, felt overwhelmed by what they are expected to do.
 The same report indicates that 30% of the students mentioned that stress negatively affected their academic studies.

 The above figures could be worrying but we cannot condemn stress outright.
-Stress is a normal part of life and in fact, lower level of stress is actually good for us as it is stimulating; it pushes us towards change and growth.
-Research has also proved that learning can take place under moderate stress condition.
+Stress is a normal part of life and in fact, a lower level of stress is actually good for us as it is stimulating; it pushes us towards change and growth.
+Research has also proved that learning can take place under moderate stress conditions.
 However, when the situation gets out of control and begins to interfere with one’s ability to carry on with day-to-day life then it is harmful and can pose health risks.
-If stress remained unattended it can trigger ulcers, lower immunity and worsen cases of asthma among students.
+If stress remained unattended it can trigger ulcers, lower immunity, and worsen cases of asthma among students.
 With this in mind, students’ main goal shouldn’t be to get rid of stress but rather to keep it at moderate levels.

 You may want to ask what is the source of stress among students?
 There are several stress triggers, especially in a college setting.

-Academic demands – This is probably the main cause of stress for college students.
+Academic demands at This is probably the main cause of stress for college students.
 College presents a depth of workload and expectations that students have to go through.
 Students are under pressure to achieve certain academic results and when they don’t meet the standard it can trigger stress.
-This kind of pressure often increases the intensity of test anxiety which might diminish the students’ ability to excel in their studies.
+This kind of pressure often increases the intensity of test anxiety which might diminish the student’s ability to excel in their studies.

 There are many other unique or personal stress that students in college go through.
-Situations like relationship issues, parental divorce or a family member being ill can stress students.
+Situations like relationship issues, parental divorce, or a family member being ill can stress students.